 What Does Heartburn Feel Like?

-- Heartburn may cause chronic cough, sore throat, or chronic hoarseness.
+- Long-term cough, sore throat, or hoarseness

 Is It Heartburn or a Heart Attack?

 Chest pain is one of the most common reasons to go to the emergency room.
 While many of these people are having a heart attack, some folks may have severe heartburn.

 - You have a sharp, burning feeling just below your breastbone or ribs.

 - Pain generally doesn't spread to your shoulders, neck, or arms, but it can.

 - Pain usually comes after meals, when you lie on your back, when you exercise, or when you have anxiety.

 - Symptoms usually get better quickly after taking an antacid.

 - You rarely get a cold sweat or shortness of breath along with your other symptoms.

 If you have pain in your chest that's not going away and you're not sure whether it's heartburn or a heart attack, call 911.